 City of Encinitas Housing Authority

-City of Encinitas Housing Authority is a Public Housing Agency in Encinitas, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of June 1st, 2020, City of Encinitas Housing Authority has 1 waiting lists that are open now or opening soon.
+City of Encinitas Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of August 6th, 2020, City of Encinitas Housing Authority has 1 waiting lists that are open now or opening soon.

 The Encinitas, California Housing Choice Voucher Waiting List is open indefinitely.

 Open City of Encinitas Housing Authority Waiting Lists

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 City of Encinitas Housing Authority Phone: (760) 633-2723.